London School of Hygiene and Tropical Medicine

 On top of the work, there was lots of cake and cups of tea, sushi, pub visits (complete with some questionable cider), and one very enjoyable christmas party.
 I had a fantastic three months and made lots of friends – I was very sad to leave!

 I first met the guys from Singer at a conference.
 I’ve always had a keen interest in robotics as a hobbyist, not to mention red decals and profanity.
-From the off, I knew that they were different, I distinctly remember Hawaiian shirts and offering out shots of vodka from a plate pouring robot.
+From the off, I knew that they were different, I distinctly remember Hawaiian shirts and offering out shots of vodka in SBS format dishes.
 Having struggled for a while to think of somewhere to do an internship, 3 months that were a requirement for my Ph.D., suddenly it clicked.
 I fired off an email, confessing my love for robots, somewhat naive, yet I was surprised to get an email back within the hour.

 By the time the week was out, I’d had an interview and was all set.
 After a Christmas break, me and my ramshackle Peugeot 206 trekked down to Somerset from my home in the Midlands (a place only known to northerners… in the south it’s simply called ‘the north’).
 Having a high tech engineering facility, nestled in the sleepy village of Roadwater was one of the greatest juxtapositions I had ever seen!
 I love small towns and villages, so having the chance to work in one, while still being at the state of the art was really exciting.